majikmate/assignment-pull-request/src/protected-paths/README.md

 - Reads regex patterns from your repository's workflow YAML files
 - Looks for `assignment-regex` patterns to determine assignment folders
-- Looks for `protected-folder-regex` patterns to determine protected paths
+- Looks for `protected-paths-regex` patterns to determine protected paths
 - Configures appropriate permissions and ownership

 ## Example Workflow Configuration